 - (a) expending or disposing of the property of the trade union, employers organization or federation; or - (b) withdrawing moneys from any account with any bank, building society or other financial institution operated on behalf of the trade union, employers organization or federation.
-[Subsection inserted by section 17 of Act 5 of 2015] - (12) Any person who- - (a) makes any false representation to, or otherwise wilfully hinders or obstructs an investigator or administrator in the exercise of his or her functions under this section; or- - (b) falsely holds himself or herself out to be an investigator or administrator; or - (c) contravenes subsection (4);

-shall be guilty of an offence and liable to a fine not exceeding level seven or to imprisonment for a period not exceeding one year or to both such fine and such imprisonment.
+[Subsection amended by section 4 of Act 22 of 2001 and substituted by section 17 of Act 5 of 2015]

+- (12) Any person who- - (a) makes any false representation to, or otherwise wilfully hinders or obstructs an investigator or administrator in the exercise of his or her functions under this section; or- - (b) falsely holds himself or herself out to be an investigator or administrator; or - (c) contravenes subsection (4); shall be guilty of an offence and liable to a fine not exceeding level seven or to imprisonment for a period not exceeding one year or to both such fine and such imprisonment.